maubanel/UE5-CPP-Overview/bools/README.md

 In C++, the unsigned int data type is used to represent whole numbers (integers) that can only be positive or zero.
 The "unsigned" part means that it doesn't include negative values.

-Imagine you have a variable of type u`nsigned int`.
+Imagine you have a variable of type `unsigned int`.
 This variable can hold non-negative whole numbers, including zero.
 It cannot store negative numbers.

 For example, if you declare an `unsigned int` variable called `X` and assign it a value of `-5`, it means that X can only store positive whole numbers or zero.
 You can perform various arithmetic operations on x, such as addition, subtraction, multiplication, and division, just like you would with regular integers.